Energy Efficient Oxide Materials for ICT and Energy Devices

 We are at the beginning of a Data Age.
 There is a wide range of rapidly growing data-centric technologies spanning Big Data, the Internet of Things, transport, medicine, electric vehicles, security, entertainment, and neuromorphic computing for Artificial Intelligence.
-Our approach to finding more energy-efficient device technology to handle data in a better wat, e.g. with oxide memory-based devices.
+Our approach to finding more energy-efficient device technology to handle data in a better way, e.g. with oxide memory-based devices.

 In terms of neuromorphic systems, we aim to use the above NVM devices to emulate brain-like features, such as in-hardware learning, spike-based processing, temporal and spatial locality, resilience to noise, adaptability, and analogue processing - features not commonly found in today's mainstream computing hardware.
 Such neuromorphic systems could be the future of AI-centric hardware.
-From an energy point of view, new hardware is critical since there is an unprecedented and unsustainable rise in the demand for computing power, doubling every 2-3 months, largely fuelled by AI.
+From an energy point of view, new hardware is critical since there is an unprecedented and unsustainable rise in the demand for computing power, doubling every 2-3 months, largely fueled by AI.

 Neuromorphic behaviour is shown by doped amorphous HfO2 films with a new nanocomposite structure not observed in amorphous films before.
 The films give highly uniform resistive switching behaviour by an interface mechanism in which oxygen vacancies are engineered in by the doping, and pre-formed conducting channels in the composite provide contact to an ultrathin interface layer.
 This unique structure enables the uniform behaviour with excellent device characteristics.
 DOI: 10.1126/sciadv.adg1946